HawaBioinformatics/HawaBioinformatics/README.md

 I use R primarily for data wrangling and visualization in the tidyverse ecosystem;

-I use Python for writing Snakemake workflows and reformatting data;
+I use Python for writing processing workflows and reformatting data;

 I care about reproducible research and open science.